suzannepk/slurm_HPCC/README.md

 Did you see that your job was queued and why it was not running yet?
 It’s possible that your job would have run before you could see your query, so there might not be an entry for it in the queue.
-The other way to check if it ran, is to see if there is an output file in you directory.
+The other way to check if it ran, is to see if there is an output file in your directory.

 When your job is done `ls` will show the output file.

-Srun Results for Example 1
+Srun Results Example
 --------------------------
-Let's look at the output of your job and use that example to begin to understand what the srun commands do to organize work on the compute node.
-To interpret the results you need to understand some basics of the node hardware, and the parallel programming models MPI and OpenMP.
+Let's examine the output of your job and use that example to begin to understand how to use srun commands to organize work on the compute node.
+To interpret the results, you need to understand some basics of the node hardware, and the parallel programming models MPI and OpenMP.

 The compute nodes are composed of hardware cores (CPUs) that have several hardware threads each.
 Most modern HPC nodes also have GPUs, but we will not focus on those yet.